Virtual Reality and Architecture

 Augmented reality is a form of virtual reality that superimposes a 3D image into the real world.
 Smartphones have allowed the mass adoption of this technology by the general public.
 Technologies such as Microsoft’s HoloLens, Oculus Rift and Samsung’s Gear VR are virtual reality headsets that provide virtual and augmented reality capabilities.
 New technologies such as point-clouds can allow pinpoint accurate 3D surveys of a site, created at the push of a button, and the virtual building can be augmented onto this site in real-time, allowing architects and designers to push and pull as necessary, and place objects in a virtual 3D world as if one were standing there.

-By using 3D renderings and fly-throughs, Architects have been able to give clients unbelievable representations of their buildings that have informed and improved their designs.
-Virtual reality will take this to a whole new level and allow real-time exploration of a virtual building, as if it were built.
-It is no longer just a matter of ‘seeing’ the 3D space on a 2D surface, but feeling and experiencing the space in a virtual, immersive environment.
+By using 3D renderings and fly-throughs, Architects have been able to give clients unbelievable representations of their buildings.
+These have informed and improved their designs.
+Virtual reality will take this to a whole new level and allow real-time exploration of a virtual building.
+It is no longer just a matter of ‘seeing’ the 3D space on a 2D surface.
+Rather, it will be about feeling and experiencing the space in a virtual, immersive environment.

 Virtual reality makes it possible for people to meet without being in the same location.
 Imagine a scenario where client, architect and engineer can meet on a virtual site in a virtual building and discuss what needs to be done and changed.
-Time of day and year can be set so sun angles can be seen and felt.
-Environments can be completely simulated to represent reality and the best solutions can be made from experience rather than from prediction.
+Now, imagine the time of day and year can be set so sun angles could be seen and felt.
+Environments could be completely simulated to represent reality and the best solutions could be made from experience rather than from prediction.

 Virtual reality will quickly allow the professional team to pull apart a virtual building looking at the underlying structure, electrical, mechanical, and all critical project elements – at whichever stage the architects and/or clients need to see them.

-At present, virtual reality requires some form of wearable technology that is admittedly bulky and rather impractical to have on all the time.
+Modern house and building plans will be taken to the next level through this modern technology.
+At present, virtual reality requires some form of wearable technology.
+Often, this is admittedly bulky and rather impractical to have on all the time.
 Technology giants are improving this aspect of the technology all the time.
-They’re becoming sleeker, smarter and more fashionable.
-Eventually, it will be discreet enough and common enough that everyone will walk around with some form of virtual viewing technology, whether if be glasses or contact lenses or something more imbedded.
-Sharing building information and design presentations will be as simple as sending a short message with a link, for a meeting anytime, anywhere.
+For starters, they’re becoming sleeker, smarter and more fashionable.
+Eventually, it will become discreet enough and common enough.
+Soon after, everyone will walk around with some form of virtual viewing technology.
+For example, glasses or contact lenses or something more imbedded.
+Sharing building information and design presentations will be as simple as sending a short message with a link.
+This would mean the opportunity for a meeting anytime, anywhere.